dymaczew/microservices-workshop/Deploying microservice for database integration.md

 4. Click on "Add a Tool"
 5. Select github from available pallette.
 ![github](resources/003-select-github-integration.png)
-6. If you haven't done it before you have to connect Bluemix wit Github.
+6. If you haven't done it before you have to connect Bluemix with Github.
 Provide the name and password for your github account.
 Click on the "Authorize" button and refresh the page
 7. On "Configure the Integration" screen select
     Repository type: Clone.
     Provide new  repository name, for example `micro-inventory-\<username\>`.